Close-up of mechanic performing car servicing Newcastle on a vehicle engine

 Types of Car Services

-Understanding the different types of car servicing helps you make informed decisions about your vehicle’s maintenance:
+Understanding the different types of car servicing helps you make informed decisions about your vehicle’s maintenance.
+There are three core motor vehicle service packages: Interim Service, Full Service, and Major Service.

 Interim Service